understandable-machine-intelligence-lab/Quantus/userguidelines.md

 5. Evaluation (and explanations) will be unreliable if the model is not robust

 Evaluation will fail if you explain with a poor model.
-If the model is not robust, then explanations cannot be expected to be meaningful.
+If the model is not robust, then explanations cannot be expected to be meaningful or interpretable.
 Other metrics like Localisation metrics would also fail if the model achieves a high performance, but for the wrong reason (e.g., Clever Hans, Backdoor issues).

 6. Evaluation outcomes can be true to data or true to model

 Interpretation of evaluation will differ depending on if we want to be faithful to data or to the model.
-Faithful to data or model?
-A model is trained to use only one of two highly correlated features.
-The explanation might rightly point out that the model was trained so that one feature is important but the other correlated feature is not.
-But if we re-train the model, it might now pick the other feature and with the previous attributions, we might now think that the attributions are not good.
+Imagine if a model is trained to use only one of two highly correlated features.
+The explanation might then rightly point out that the model was trained so that one feature is important and the other correlated feature is not.
+But we were to re-train the model, it might now pick the other feature and with the previous attributions.
+If we recompute explanations, we might now think that the attributions are not stable although according to the dataset they can both exclusively be considered important.